PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 > Is this really a SEV-1?

-Oh look, it's another one that's never ever happened at PagerDuty.
+Oh look, it's another one that's never ever happened at GetYourGuide.
 We used to have a really big problem with this one.
 We'd start incident response calls, then spend the first 10 minutes arguing over whether it was a `SEV-3` or a `SEV-2`.
 By the time we were finished, we would be 10 minutes into a `SEV-1` and have made no progress.

 So now we have a rule.
 We don't discuss incident severity during the call.
 If we can't decide between two, we always assume it's the higher severity and move on.